dipampatel18/AWS-DeepRacer/README.md

 - By offering an AWS DeepRacer vehicle as a physical agent.
 Use the vehicle to evaluate a trained model in a physical environment.
 This closely resembles a real-world use case.

-If you are a seasoned machine learning practitioner, you will find AWS DeepRacer a welcome opportunity to build reinforcement learning models for autonomous racing in both virtual and physical environments.
-To summarize, use AWS DeepRacer to create reinforcement learning models for autonomous racing with the following steps:

-- Train a custom reinforcement learning model for autonomous racing.
-Do this by using the AWS DeepRacer console integrated with Amazon SageMaker and AWS RoboMaker.

-- Use the AWS DeepRacer simulator to evaluate a model and test autonomous racing in a virtual environment.

-- Deploy a trained model to AWS DeepRacer model vehicles to test autonomous racing in a physical environment.

 ### The AWS DeepRacer Console

 The AWS DeepRacer console is a graphical user interface to interact with the AWS DeepRacer service.
 You can use the console to train a reinforcement learning model and to evaluate the model performance in the AWS DeepRacer simulator built upon AWS RoboMaker.
 In the console, you can also download a trained model for deployment to your AWS DeepRacer vehicle for autonomous driving in a physical environment.
 In summary, the AWS DeepRacer console supports the following features:

 - Create a training job to train a reinforcement learning model with a specified reward function, optimization algorithm, environment, and hyperparameters.